MFDaus47/Stripe-Payment-For-Opencart-4.x/README.md

-# STRIPE Payment Module For OPENCART 3.x
+# STRIPE Payment Module For OPENCART 4.x

 Just upload files your opencart's main directory.

-* BUG FIXED :  When submitting card informations getting publishable key error.
-[FIXED]
+This is an attempt of trying to create a payment gateway using stripe for opencart 4.x

+This repo is forked from original owner of emreacar/Stripe-Payment-For-Opencart-3.x

 For more informations : www.stripe.com